 What is monkey bread?

 First, do you know what monkey bread is?
-Let me school you.
-Monkey bread is balls of dough, dipped in butter and rolled in sugar or cinnamon sugar.
-These balls of sugary dough are layered in a pan, then puff up as they bake.
+Monkey bread is balls of dough (sometimes biscuit pieces), dipped in butter and rolled in brown sugar or cinnamon sugar mixture.
+These balls of sugary dough are layered in a bundt pan or loaf pan, then puff up as they bake.
 Heat melts and caramelizes the sugar, making the bread gooey and delicious.